jtadams02/connect-4/docs/about.markdown

 permalink: /about-us/
 ---

-This is the About Us page for our member bios.
+This is the About Us pages for our member bios.

 - [JT Adams](/team/jt-adams)
 - [Nicholas Seidl]({{ site.baseurl }}/nicholas-seidl)